Tunneling in double-well potentials within Nelson's stochastic mechanics: Application to ammonia inversion: Introduction

-Stochastic quantization (SQ) is a formalism introduced by Nelson in 1966 that describes quantum systems as \textit{conservative diffusion processes}~\cite{Nelson1966}.
-In this framework, the dynamics of a quantum particle is governed by a stochastic differential equation whose deterministic drift term accounts for the interaction potential, while the diffusion coefficient (related to the strength of the underlying Brownian motion) is proportional to Planck’s constant.
-By imposing a stochastic analogue of Newton’s second law, Nelson demonstrated that stochastic quantization is mathematically equivalent to the Schrödinger equation.
-Subsequent developments ~\cite{YasueJFA1981,YasueJMP1981, GuerraMoratoPRD1983, PavonJMP1995,YangJMP2021} clarified the Lagrangian and Hamiltonian variational underpinnings of stochastic quantization and its unitary correspondence~\cite{Pavon2000} with conventional quantum mechanics.
-For both earlier and more recent reviews of stochastic quantization, see, e.g., Refs.~\cite{Guerra1981, ZambriniIJTP1985, Nelson1985, BlanchardCombeZheng1987, BeyerPaulUniverse2021,Kuipers2023}.
+Stochastic mechanics (SM) is a formalism introduced by Nelson in 1966 that describes quantum systems as \textit{conservative diffusion processes}~\cite{Nelson1966}.
+In Nelson's framework, the dynamics of a quantum particle is governed by a stochastic differential equation whose deterministic drift term accounts for the interaction potential, while the diffusion coefficient (related to the strength of the underlying Brownian motion) is proportional to Planck’s constant.
+By imposing a stochastic analogue of Newton’s second law, Nelson demonstrated that stochastic mechanics is mathematically equivalent to the Schrödinger equation.
+Subsequent developments ~\cite{YasueJFA1981,YasueJMP1981, GuerraMoratoPRD1983, PavonJMP1995,YangJMP2021} clarified the Lagrangian and Hamiltonian variational underpinnings of stochastic mechanics and its unitary correspondence~\cite{Pavon2000} with conventional quantum mechanics.
+For both earlier and more recent reviews of stochastic mechanics, see, e.g., Refs.~\cite{Guerra1981, ZambriniIJTP1985, Nelson1985, BlanchardCombeZheng1987, BeyerPaulUniverse2021,Kuipers2023}.
+Nelson’s formalism may also be viewed, in hindsight, as a dynamical counterpart of Schrödinger bridge problem introduced in 1931~\cite{Schrodinger1931}.
+In that framework, one selects---via a relative-entropy minimization---the most probable diffusion process interpolating between prescribed endpoint distributions.
+This problem is now understood as a precursor to modern mass-transport theory~\cite{Christian2014,Mikami2021}; see also Ref.~\cite{Chetrite2021} for an English translation of Schrödinger’s original paper and a detailed discussion of its connections to large-deviation theory and stochastic optimal control.

+It should be noted that the formal equivalence between SM and the Schrödinger equation has been critically examined in the literature.
+In particular, Wallstrom~\cite{Wallstrom1989,Wallstrom1994} observed that formulations expressed solely in terms of the hydrodynamic variables---namely, the probability density and the phase (see below)---may admit solutions that do not automatically satisfy the single-valuedness condition of the Schrödinger wavefunction, thereby indicating that an additional quantization condition on the phase may be required.
+Subsequent analyses have argued that appropriate regularity, topological, or variational considerations remove the spurious solutions; see, e.g., Ref.~\cite{Kuipers2023}.
+In the present work we restrict our attention to states corresponding to standard Schrödinger solutions, and thus operate entirely within the conventional quantum sector of the theory.